• Skip to primary navigation

 Blackberry pie with crumble topping in a glass pie plate.

-If you are looking for more pies to try, check out my cherry hand pies and my key lime pie!
+If you are looking for more pies to try, check out my key lime pie!

 I should start by confessing something: this recipe was my first ever classic, fruit-filled pie.
 You may have already seen the first pie I shared, my butterscotch pie, which I absolutely love.
 But this one is clearly a very different kind of pie.